Gong Hyo-jin: 2009–2014: Mainstream popularity

-After starring with close friend Shin Min-ah in the 2009 indie Sisters on the Road, Gong played an aspiring chef in the romantic comedy series Pasta in 2010.
+After starring with close friend Shin Min-a in the 2009 indie Sisters on the Road, Gong played an aspiring chef in the romantic comedy series Pasta in 2010.
 Originally written as the usual brash and spunky rom-com heroine, Gong thought it would be boring and clichéd to play her as such, and instead made the significant acting decision to play against type by creating the character as an ordinary girl who was seemingly meek, but had a quiet strength and slyly got her way.
 Her chemistry with co-star Lee Sun-kyun and the drama's breezy atmosphere propelled it to the top of the ratings chart.

 Defying easy categorization into the actress dichotomies of innocent (Choi Ji-woo, Song Hye-kyo) or sexy (Kim Hye-soo, Uhm Jung-hwa), Gong belonged to a third, very minor group of eccentrics that also includes Kang Hye-jung and Bae Doona.
 Though not a typical beauty, after the success of Pasta, Gong was given the label Gongvely by the press, a portmanteau of her surname and the English word "lovely."

 In an emerging pattern of alternating mainstream TV series with riskier big-screen projects, Gong starred in Rolling Home with a Bull, another low-budget indie adapted from Kim Do-yeon's novel.
 She played a widow traveling with her poet ex-boyfriend in Yim Soon-rye's part-Buddhist meditation, part-road movie.